radcli14/BeeSwift/README.md

     'sympy==1.11.1'
 ]
 ```

 Press the `esc` button and then type `:wq` and `enter` to write and quit.

 ## Create the iOS Project

+The command below will generate the `./iOS/XCode/Bee Swift/` directory, with `Bee Swift.xcodeproj` and various other support files.
+From this point, you may navigate to this project file in Finder, and open it, as the subsequent steps will completed with XCode.

 ```
 briefcase create iOS
 ```

-## (Optional) Add PythonKit to theiOS Project
+## (Optional) Add PythonKit to the iOS Project

-Start XCode, and open the project at `iOS/XCode/Bee Swift/Bee Swift.xcodeproj`.
-Go to `File -> Add Package`s, click GitHub on the left hand side, click the plus button on the lower left.
+In XCode, go to `File -> Add Package`s, click GitHub on the left hand side, click the plus button on the lower left.
 In the search field in the upper right, enter the following

 ```